mmlacak/crochess/README.md

 This will compile C code into `crochess` executable in `bin` folder.

+One day, that is, when that [functionality is provided](https://croatian-chess.blogspot.com/2019/06/goodbye-haskell-hello-c.html).

 ## Deployment

 Now that you have PDF book and/or executable, just copy them over to